RadiantCorium/RetroGadgets-RainPortaCon/README.md

-# RetroGadgets-RainPortaCon
-Apps and documentation for the Rain Portacon
+# Rain PortaCon App repository

+## What is this?
+it's an app repository for the Rain PortaCon (workshop link here at some point)